 Out of all the events happening on Bermuda in 2017, The Americas cup is the most anticipated, and for good reason.
 A spectacular event that’ll see the world’s very best sailing teams descend upon this little slice of paradise; you’ll be watching as boats reach top speeds and each team member’s skills are put through the most rigorous tests.
 The build up to this event is now gaining pace, and if you’re thinking of catching a glimpse of this spectacle, we’d recommend booking now.

-Black Tomato can arrange an exclusive luxury 7 night holiday to experience the 35th America’s Cup over the finals weekend from £3,785 per person.
-This price includes 7 nights’ accommodation, transfers, internationals flights and official on-water spectator tickets to watch The America’s Cup Match presented by Louis Vuitton.
+Black Tomato can arrange an exclusive luxury 7 night vacation to experience the 35th America’s Cup over the finals weekend from £3,785 per person.
+This price includes 7 nights’ accommodations, transfers, internationals flights and official on-water spectator tickets to watch The America’s Cup Match presented by Louis Vuitton.

 Bermuda Beach Art Festival, March